curityio/kubernetes-training/README.md

 - Update the API gateway deployment to use plugins.
 - Deploy the Curity Token Handler to Kubernetes using configuration best practices for a deployment pipeline.
 - Run an end-to-end token handler flow that uses an example Single Page Application and REST API.
-- Configure API gateway routes to APIs to use the OAuth Proxy and Phantom Token plugins.
+- Configure API gateway routes for APIs to use the OAuth Proxy and Phantom Token plugins.

 ### Free Resources